Rokutann/nalist.el/README.md

 ### nalist-pop `(key nalist)`

-Remove the pair with KEY from NALIST and return it.
+Remove the pair with KEY from NALIST, and return the value of the pair.

 ```lisp
 (nalist-pop 'c nal-1) ;; => 'd